Don't Get Railroaded by the Justice System

 From derailments, to on-board accidents, to collisions with other vehicles, train accidents vary in severity but are normally extremely serious.
 In fact, according to the U.S. Department of Transportation, nearly every 2 hours, a person or vehicle is hit by a train in the U.S., with nearly 1,000 deaths caused every year by train and railroad accidents alone.

 If you have been involved in a train accident, you know that the ramifications can be life changing.
-Whether you were a passenger on a train when an accident took place, driving or a passenger in another moving vehicle, or a pedestrian involved in an accident, you deserve an attorney who will be by your side to work for you to fight for the justice and compensation you are owed.
+Whether you were a passenger on a train when an accident took place, driving or a passenger in another moving vehicle, or a pedestrian involved in an accident, you deserve a public transportation accident attorney who will be by your side to work for you to fight for the justice and compensation you are owed.

 It is important to remember that when you are in a legal battle with a train or railroad company, you will be up against an opponent with a substantial amount of legal resources and finances to back their defense.
 It is imperative that you have an experienced train accident attorney on your side so that you can have the best chance of being successful in your case.